jsimeone/cargoChaos/README.md

 # How to install
 1. If you're on Windows and you are logged in to your Hamilton College Google account, [click this link](https://drive.google.com/file/d/1mtqTWUqdV9VS-D__UVT76X8zToYX6Fkt/view?usp=sharing) to download the zip file.
+  - You might want to right click -> open in new tab so you can keep viewing these instructions

 2. Unzip the file you just downloaded